scolapicchioni/spa20/Lab06/readme.md

 }
 ```

 If you now use our client application to log on, you should see how you get redirected to the IdentityServer site.
-You should be able to log on using the username and password you registered earlier (`alice@gmail.com` and `Pa$$w0rd`) and you should briefly see the callback url and then the home page.
+You should be able to log on using the username and password you used earlier (`alice` and `Pass123$`) and you should briefly see the callback url and then the home page.
 At that point you should be able to insert a new product.

 To complete our lab, we're going to give some feedback to the user by
 - Showing the user name if the user is logged on